Healthcare

 Three reasons, and understanding them explains why most legacy "PA software" has underdelivered for two decades.

 Reason 1: Fragmentation.
-There are ~1,100 U.S. payers, and each publishes its own PA code list, its own submission portal, its own clinical criteria, and its own quirky rules (one plan requires notes in the "supplemental fax," another rejects them if submitted by fax).
+There are roughly 1,100 U.S. payers, and each publishes its own PA code list, its own submission portal, its own clinical criteria, and its own quirky rules (one plan requires notes in the "supplemental fax," another rejects them if submitted by fax).
 No single API reaches all of them.
-CAQH's 2023 CAQH Index found that only 31% of medical PAs were fully electronic.
+The 2024 CAQH Index report has tracked prior authorization as the least electronically adopted transaction in the revenue cycle, far behind eligibility and claim submission.

 Reason 3: The phone.
 Many payers still require a phone call to initiate, follow up on, or escalate a PA.
 Legacy automation tools stop at the portal edge.
 That's the gap voice agents close.